EU delegation meets Taiwan president on first official trip

 “We came here with a very simple, very clear message.
 You are not alone,” said Raphael Glucksmann, the French chair of the committee.
 “Europe is standing with you, by you, in the defense of freedom and the defense of rule of law and human dignity.”

-“It is high time for the European Union to step up its cooperation with Taiwan,” she said.
+“It is high time for the European Union to step up its cooperation with Taiwan,” he said.

 Tsai kept her welcome remarks short, calling the visit “highly significant” and saying Taiwan was willing to share its experience in combating disinformation and that it wants to build a “democratic alliance” against disinformation.

-Note: This story was first published on November 4, 2021.
-It was updated on November 6, 2021 to correct the number of parliamentarians in the delegation.
-There were seven, not 13.
-The story also incorrectly used the pronoun “she” in referring to Raphael Glucksmann, the head of the delegation.
-Glucksmann is male.